Offer in Compromise Extends IRS Collection Time

 To succeed, it is important for the taxpayer to not extend the IRS’s collection statute.
 There are several ways taxpayers can extend the IRS’s collection time.
 One such way is to submit an offer in compromise to the IRS to try to settle the IRS balance.

-There are times when the IRS does not bother to address these offers timely.
-Months often go by with no communications with the IRS.
+As with taking collection actions for the tax liability, there are times when the IRS does not bother to address these offers timely.
+Months often go by with no communication with the IRS.
 Taxpayers may experience life events during this time.
 These life events and delays by the IRS can result in the taxpayer forgetting about the offers they submit to the IRS.

 This issue came to a head in United States v.
 Kidwell, No. 2:16-433 WBS EFB (E.D.
 Cal.
 2017).